HirokiHamaguchi/latexlint/README.md

 ## Features

-This extension provides a LaTeX Linter for `.tex` and `.md` files with commands renaming feature.
+This extension provides a LaTeX Linter for `.tex` and `.md` files with the commands renaming feature.

 ![lint](doc/lint.gif)

 ![rename](doc/rename.gif)

-Our extension resembles a LaTeX package [chktex](https://ctan.org/pkg/chktex) and a VSCode Extension [LaTeX Begin End Auto Rename](https://marketplace.visualstudio.com/items?itemName=wxhenry.latex-begin-end-auto-rename) in some aspects.
+In some aspects, our extension resembles a LaTeX package [chktex](https://ctan.org/pkg/chktex) and a VSCode Extension [LaTeX Begin End Auto Rename](https://marketplace.visualstudio.com/items?itemName=wxhenry.latex-begin-end-auto-rename).
 We sincerely appreciate the developers of these extensions.

 ## Rules